The Colonization of Your Mind: A Short Story of Counter-Insurgency in the Americas. (Part One)

 The collective, tacit agreement across every segment of the society to be complicit, represents the culmination of Step One: Infiltrate.
 Colonize the mind of the enemy.

 Step Two: Distract

-Everything that you see happening on the Shakespearean stage that is the US Presidency is a carefully orchestrated distraction.
+Everything that you see happening on the Shakespearean stage that has become the US Presidency is a carefully orchestrated distraction.
 Our entire society has their eyes glued and emotional energy connected to the show almost minute by minute.
 All of this is by design.

 The sensible are never free — N. Mailermedium.com

 But don’t be fooled.
 The president is just one actor among many.
 All the progressives and liberals engaged in their acts of resistance and ethical economics play a critical role in the plot.
 Their titans of industry and philanthropists worshiped by nearly all play a critical role.
 The “bad guys” like the Koch Brothers, Monsanto and Exxon play their role.

 And of course, the economically stifled rural voting block has theirs as well.
 Look within this framework and you will see one very well choreographed dance fueled by distrust, confusion, a thirst for power or revenge and the most intoxicating distraction of all: the quest to be right at all costs.

 Meanwhile, something else, something almost too dangerous and scary to look at, works tirelessly in the background.